zeek/zeek/frameworks/netcontrol.rst

     * - :zeek:see:`NetControl::shunt_flow`
-      - Calling this function causes NetControl to stop forwarding a uni-directional flow of packets to Bro.
-This allows Bro to conserve resources by shunting flows that have been identified as being benign.
+      - Calling this function causes NetControl to stop forwarding a uni-directional flow of packets to Zeek.
+This allows Zeek to conserve resources by shunting flows that have been identified as being benign.

     * - :zeek:see:`NetControl::redirect_flow`